containeroo/helm-charts/charts/cloudflare-operator/README.md

 | `tolerations`                             | `[]`                                      | Tolerations properties for the deployment             |
 | `affinity`                                | `{}`                                      | Affinity properties for the deployment                |
 | `sidecars`                                | `[]`                                      | Add additional sidecar containers to the operator pod |

-## Uninstall

-For a detailed uninstall guide, see the [cloudflare-operator documentation](https://docs.cf.containeroo.ch/installation/#uninstalling-with-helm).

 ## Upgrade Notes